The Digital Publisher’s Guide to Social Media

 Why use LinkedIn to promote content?

 If you think of LinkedIn mostly as a place to look for job openings, think again.
 Over the past several years, the social network built for professionals has added lots of new features and tools designed for content.
-Although it’s not the biggest social platform, LinkedIn’s 722 million users represent a particularly valuable audience of executives, enterpreneurs and employees.
+Although it’s not the biggest social platform, LinkedIn’s 810 million users represent a particularly valuable audience of executives, entrepreneurs and employees.

 As a result, LinkedIn has become a key channel for distributing B2B digital content.
 In other words, businesses that sell their products or services to other businesses want to be seen in LinkedIn Feeds.
 In fact, it’s the #1 social media network for B2B marketers with a content strategy.
 A recent study found that 95% said they published non-sponsored posts on LinkedIn.
 (More focused on B2C?
-Keep reading—almost 70% of B2C marketers use the platform, too.)
+Keep reading—B2C marketers use the platform, too.)

 Since 30 million companies have joined LinkedIn, the importance of B2B influencers has exploded.
 Also called “thought leaders,” these users can attract big audiences to their reflections on trends, tools and ideas in business.
 Consider how your digital publications, from brochures to white papers, can help your company join the conversation and reach the right readers.
 Then, get ready to promote content with LinkedIn.